dataanon/data-anon/README.md

 1. In Whitelist approach provide source database connection user with READONLY access.
 2. Use `where` and `limit` to limit the number of rows during anonymization.
 Very useful for testing purpose.
 3. Extend `DbConfig` and implement `connection` method for special handling while creating database connection.
+4. Write your [own anonymization strategy](#write-your-own-anonymization-strategy) for specific cases.

 ----------------------

 ## Roadmap

 1. Support for anonymization strategy for Date and DateTime/Timestamp related data type.
-As of now you can write you own strategy.
+As of now you can [write you own strategy](#write-your-own-anonymization-strategy).
 1. Support default strategy based on data type.
 As of now you need to specify anonymization strategy for each field.
 1. MongoDB database.